System Design Space

 The What and Why of the Data Mesh

-Key insight: Data Mesh is not a new storage engine.
-It is an operating model that moves responsibility and decision-making closer to data producers.
+Key takeaway: Data Mesh is not a new storage engine.
+It is an operating model that moves data responsibility closer to the source and business context.

 Chapter 2